EmperorPenguin18/stone-dotfiles/README.md

 ### How to use:
 1. Install [Raspberry Pi OS Lite (64-bit)](https://www.raspberrypi.com/software/) to a storage device of at least 8GB.
 Plug that in to a Raspberry Pi 4 with cooling.
-2. Boot up and enter your credentials.
+2. Boot up and enter your keyboard and credentials.
 3. Run the following commands:
 ```
 sudo apt update